ilmari-h/dlvtui/README.md

 <img src="preview.gif" width="500">

-***dlv-tui*** is a terminal interface for the [delve debugger](https://github.com/go-delve/delve).
-It's target audience is Go developers who prefer to use terminal only tools in their workflow.
-This frontend's goal is to provide all the functionality of the delve cli-debugger wrapped in an efficient tui.
+***dlv-tui*** is a terminal user interface for the [delve debugger](https://github.com/go-delve/delve).
+Made for Go developers who prefer using terminal-only tools in their workflow.
+The goal is to provide all functionality of the delve cli-debugger, wrapped in a TUI.

 ## Usage